ZiminYue/LightsAwait/README.md

 ### Latest Updates

-1. The greetings from Lighty offer the user a guarantee of personal data safety

-2. Changed the default message from Lighty

-3. Added cool down to quick buttons

-4. More expressions for Lighty
+1. Finish the layout design of Home Page (index.html) and navigation bar on the top

-5. Better layout of Admin page
+2. Finish the initial layout design of Chatbot page (chatbot.html)

-### Latest Issues

-When I switch from Chatbot page to Admin page, they refreshed, so I never get to know what happened to the backend.

-ChatGPT offers me 2 ways of solving it: One is to combine these 2 pages into one .html file, another is use something called iframe.

-However, as I reached the limit of that "smart model", it couldn't help me figure out how to implement it yet.
-I'll have to try it later.
+3. Add a few response messages in the .json files (for testing)

 ### Feature Checklist

 1.Being clearly visible on the homepage ☒

-2.Starting a friendly conversation with the user, guarantee the security of personal data ☒
+2.Starting a friendly conversation with the user, guarantee the security of personal data ☐

 3.Getting triggered by certain words to access the reporting system ☐